 Developing Trust in New Technology

-Occasionally we have a client who challenges the accuracy a thermal mass flow meter (TMFM), a new technology.
+Occasionally we have a client who challenges the accuracy of a thermal mass flow meter (TMFM).
 In one situation, a user trusted its longtime standby, a rotameter, over the thermal meter.
-To assure the client that the thermal meter was accurate, a K factor was entered, on the meter to adjust the output, and match the readings of the old rotameter.
-This satisfied the client as the TMFM now matched the expected flow rate, and revealed that the thermal mass flow meter was accurate over the rotameter.
+To assure the client that the thermal meter was accurate, a K factor was entered on the meter to adjust the output and match the old rotameter’s readings.
+This satisfied the client since the TMFM now matched the expected flow rate and revealed that the thermal mass flow meter was accurate over the rotameter.

 Most Accurate Thermal Mass Flow Meter

-If you would like help in identifying the best thermal flow meter for an application, do not hesitate to call Sage Metering at (866) 677-7243.
+If you would like help identifying the best thermal flow meter for an application, do not hesitate to contact us or call Sage Metering at (866) 677-7243.